 In a mobile world of multiple devices, operating systems and service providers, text messaging still continues to be one of the world’s most popular mobile channels.
 Uniquely, it offers the one mobile channel that all mobile users can reliably communicate through.
 But the qualities that make text messaging so versatile also make it a prime target by those looking to exploit its popularity.

-One of the serious threats that has arisen from this targeting is “grey routes,” or illicitly used messaging routes that result in unreliable delivery of messages and huge amounts in lost revenues each year.
-Grey routes pose a grave risk to the operators whose networks are inappropriately used, the businesses whose reputations and operations can be irreparably damaged, and the mobile users who can become victims of fraudulent schemes and spam.
+One of the serious threats that has arisen from this targeting is “grey route messaging,” or illicitly used communication routes that result in unreliable delivery of messages and huge amounts in lost revenues each year.
+SMS Grey routes pose a grave risk to the operators whose networks are inappropriately used, the businesses whose reputations and operations can be irreparably damaged, and the mobile users who can become victims of fraudulent schemes and spam.
 This is why it’s imperative that these routes be shut down and that businesses as well as operators stay vigilant against their use.

-Have you had any experiences with grey routes?
+Have you had any experiences with SMS grey routes?
 I would love to get your comments.